Last Updated June, 2020

 Volunteering in Exchange For Accommodation & Food in Utah State: Sri Sri Radha Krishna Temple

 When together with Mark we started our big journey in April 2017, we planned at first to travel for a few months through the USA and Canada.
-And only then leave the North America continent.
+And only then leave the North American continent.
 So the first project we planned to do was in Utah.
 And our experience there changed the way we perceive some things in life.

 I personally was never interested in visiting India until the moment I got a chance to volunteer in Sri Sri Radha Krishna Temple in Spanish Fork, Utah.